robertjanssen/icares-study-api-documentation/docs/Examples/Queries/Forms/Education_Cube8_Notice_Board_Test.md

 Retrieves the form definition for the **Education Cube8 Notice Board Test**.

-The response contains the test type, question information and the available answer options.
+Retrieves the complete form definition for the test type, question information and the available answer options.

 ---